 This blog post is from the delivery story from the birth of my first son, Myles Alex Conley, in 2016.
 I started to write the birth story of my second child when I realized I never wrote one for my first!

 My deliveries could not be more different.
 I experienced a Cesarean (c-section), not by choice, with my first child and a VBAC (vaginal birth after Cesarean) with my second.
 I had heard before having my first baby not to make a birth plan because the chances of it going as planned were slim and I would only get let down.
 I had a little plan in my head because that’s how I work but it was simple and I had an open mind to any changes that might happen.
 Of course, I wanted to get my baby in my arms the safest way possible.

 The hardest part with this delivery was the emergency part, I think if you were to have a scheduled c-section it wouldn’t be so bad.
 What I hated the most was having to wait to do skin to skin.
-In the end our beautiful boy is here, he is now days aways from turning 2!
+In the end, our beautiful boy is here, he is now days away from turning 2!